In this post, we are going to learn what is vacuum distillation process and what are the use of VDU in industries.

 To separate petroleum products from Crude oil, the distillation of crude oil is performed and it is atmospheric distillation.
 After atmospheric distillation which is considered as a primary process, leftover heavy oils are feed to a vacuum distillation unit where the separation of compounds is done in a vacuum.
 Hence is crude oil distillation also, VDU is used.

-Read more about petroleum refining process at eia.gov
+Read more about the petroleum refining process at eia.gov

-Vacuum distillaiton is a type of distillation in which distillaiton process is carried out at a pressure lower than atmospheric pressure.
-As we lower the operating pressure, the boiling point of solvents reduced hence enery consumption to boil the compoenent reduces.
+Vacuum distillation is a type of distillation in which the distillation process is carried out at a pressure lower than atmospheric pressure.
+As we lower the operating pressure, the boiling point of solvents is reduced hence energy consumption to boil the component reduces.

-As the name suggest, differennce between atomospheric and vacuum distillation is the operating pressure.
-Atmoshperic distillation is being carried out at atmospherice pressure i.e. equals to 1 atm, while vacuum distillation is carried out pressure less than atmospheric pressure or a negative pressure.
+As the name suggests, difference between atmospheric and vacuum distillation is the operating pressure.
+Atmospheric distillation is being carried out at atmospheric pressure i.e. equal to 1 atm, while vacuum distillation is carried out at pressure less than atmospheric pressure or negative pressure.

 This was detailed information about the vacuum distillation process and the vacuum distillation principle.
-If you have any problem regarding the topic then feel free to use the comment section.
+If you have any problems regarding the topic then feel free to use the comment section.
 Also, suggest the topic that you want us to cover.
-If you are interested in reading chemical engineering articles and chemical engineering concepts then do check our blog and articles like pnid symbols and if you are interested in learning more about workplace safety then do check Important Acronyms For Safety.
+If you are interested in reading chemical engineering articles and chemical engineering concepts then do check our blog and articles like pnid symbols.